-1. Painted dresser makeover
+1. Painted dresser ideas

-The most common option for a dresser makeover!
+The most common option for a great makeover!
 You can give your old plain wood dresser a completely new look by painting it a different color or repainting a colored dresser using a different painting technique or color.

 1.1 Plain colored (+ distressed)